1967–68 ABA season: History

 The American Basketball Association (ABA) was founded in 1967 by Dennis Murphy, former mayor of Buena Park, California, and Gary Davidson, an attorney from Orange County, California.
 George Mikan, a former National Basketball Association star best known for his career with the Minneapolis Lakers, was named as the league's first commissioner, saying that the ABA would avoid raiding the players from the NBA as the upstart league as it wanted to avoid legal issues relating to the reserve clause and hoped to avoid creating a bidding war for talent that would make player salaries unaffordable.
 Despite that, The New York Times reported that tentative offers had been made to Oscar Robertson and Wilt Chamberlain, who was offered a contract that would pay him $50,000 (half of what he was making with the Philadelphia 76ers) along with a 20% share of the team that started play as the New Jersey Americans.

 By April 1967, the league announced that they would begin play for the 1967–68 season with 11 teams in two divisions.
 The Eastern Division would include teams representing Indianapolis, Indiana, Louisville, Kentucky, New York City (though that team later played primarily in the state of New Jersey instead at Teaneck this season due to a lack of suitable locations for the New York City team), Minneapolis and Pittsburgh, while the Western division would be made up of Anaheim, California, Dallas, Denver (previously Kansas City as the original, intended location for the team), Houston, New Orleans and Oakland.
+(Supposedly, according to sports historian author Robert Bradley in The Compendium of Professional Basketball, there was initially going to be a twelfth team added out in Milwaukee in the Eastern Division by the start of the 1967–68 ABA season, but that ultimately never came to fruition (likely due to the NBA later choosing it alongside Phoenix, Arizona as their newest locations at hand for their league expansion in 1968).)
 Each team owner made a commitment that they would have the resources to run for at least three years on annual budgets of $500,000 and would be able to absorb any financial losses during that period.